 Public Washroom Facilities and Playgrounds

-As of May 29, 2020, Lacombe County's public washroom facilities and playgrounds are reopened (**with the exception of Sandy Point Beach area, playground & parking lot).
+As of May 29, 2020, Lacombe County's public washroom facilities and playgrounds are reopened.
+Sandy Point Beach reopened on June 6, 2020.

 Please note: Playgrounds are not being sanitized and public washrooms are being sanitized based on usage.
 We strive to sanitize washrooms once a week but advise that you use these facilities at your own risk.